simonmichael/hledger/hledger/Hledger/Cli/Commands/Close.md

 _FLAGS_

-The closing transaction transfers balances to "equity:closing balances".
-The opening transaction transfers balances from "equity:opening balances".
+The closing transaction transfers balances to "equity:closing balances", and the opening transaction transfers balances from "equity:opening balances", or you can customise these with the `--close-to` and `--open-from` options.
 You can choose to print just one of the transactions by using the `--opening` or `--closing` flag.